intellij-rust/intellij-rust/README.md

 | TeamCity     | [![TeamCity Build Status][teamcity-build-status-svg]][teamcity-build-status] |

-## Status

-This is a **work in progress**, some features are implemented partially, there may be performance problems.

 ## Installation & Usage

-Visit [intellij-rust.github.io] to find documentation about available installation options and features.
+Available installation options and features are described on [intellij-rust.github.io].
 All new features are announced in the [changelog](https://intellij-rust.github.io/thisweek/).

-If you want to jump straight in, install IntelliJ IDEA, open `Settings > Plugins > Browse repositories`, install Rust plugin, and use **project from existing sources** action to import a Cargo-based project.
+If you want to jump straight in, open `Settings > Plugins > Marketplace` in your IDE, search for _Rust_ and install the plugin.
+To open a project, use **File | Open** and point to the directory containing `Cargo.toml`.
+For creating projects, use the **Rust** template.
+You can find more details in the [Quick Start Guide](https://intellij-rust.github.io/docs/quick-start.html).

 Unstable master branch builds can be downloaded from [TeamCity].

-## FAQ
+## Compatible IDEs

-Frequently asked questions, a.k.a.
-"Where is Rust SDK?", are on the [website] :)
+The plugin is compatible with all IntelliJ-based IDEs starting from the version 2019.1.
+The feature set is similar except for the debugger which is available only in [CLion](https://www.jetbrains.com/clion/).

 ## TOML

 If you are looking for the TOML plugin, see [intellij-toml] directory.

-## Compatible IDEs

-The plugin is compatible with any IntelliJ based IDE starting from 2019.1.
-If you don't have any yet, try [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), it's free.
-If you want to use debugger, try [CLion](https://www.jetbrains.com/clion/).

 ## Contributing

-You're encouraged to contribute to the plugin in any form if you've found any issues or missing functionality that you'd want to see.
-Check out [CONTRIBUTING.md] to learn how to setup the project and [ARCHITECTURE.md] to understand the high level structure of the code base.
-Good first bugs are tagged with [help wanted].
+You're encouraged to contribute to the plugin if you've found any issues or missing functionality that you would want to see.
+Check out [CONTRIBUTING.md] to learn how to set up the project and [ARCHITECTURE.md] to understand the high-level structure of the codebase.
+Commonly encountered problems are tagged with [help wanted].

 [intellij-rust.github.io]: https://intellij-rust.github.io/docs/